Curtained hair: Revival

 During the late 1980s, centrally parted hair, derived from the bowl cut, made a comeback among fans of new wave, synthpop, and electronic music as an alternative to the mullets and backcombed hair worn by glam metal bands.

 In the 1990s, actors such as Brendan Fraser have worn the hair style.

+In the 1990s to 2000s, in the manga and anime of Monster, the main antagonist Johan Liebert seen with middle parting curtains.

 More recently, it has been associated with K-pop artists (e.g. members of BTS, Monsta X, and NCT).